PhD Position, Computer Vision

 Required qualifications:

-- Master's degree in biomedical engineering, neural engineering, computational neuroscience, bioengineering, or related field
+- Master's degree in biomedical engineering, neural engineering, computational neuroscience, bioengineering, or a related field

 - Strong background in neural engineering/electrophysiology, computational neuroscience with machine learning focus, or biofabrication/tissue engineering

-- Strong English communication skills (written and spoken)
+- Strong communication skills in English (written and spoken)

 - Prior research experience demonstrated through thesis, research project, or equivalent